DJSeb/kernel-shark-sebanek-gh-mirror/Stacklook/doc/user/user-manual.md

 the button for the *later* event.
 This is, to the author's knowledge, something internal to KernelShark and cannot be fixed on the plugin side.

+Opening a KernelShark session where Stacklook was active, but without preloading it will result in a segmentation fault and a **crash** upon hovering over a Stacklook button.

 If more are discovered, contact the author via e-mail `djsebofficial@gmail.com`.

 # Recommendations

 A few recommendations of usage by the author for the smoothest user experience.

+Always preload Stacklook before loading a session.
+It can save the program from nasty surprises.

 Do not open hundreds upon hundreds of stacklook windows, lest you wish your memory to suffer.